Last Updated: February 2024

 Good customer service can extend the length of the average customer journey significantly.
 This directly translates into more purchases and greater customer lifetime value.
 However, the upfront costs of scaling a customer support team can be high.
 However, bringing in a strategic partner like Helplama can help you meet your customer service goals while keeping operating costs in check.

-As another option, you can also equip your customer service team with Helplama Helpdesk.
-It can take a workload off of their shoulder with automated workflows, live chat features, etc. Furthermore, they also offer customized pricing plans starting from $99/month.
+As another option, you can also equip your customer service team with Saufter.
+It can take a workload off of their shoulder with automated workflows, live chat features, etc. Furthermore, they also offer customized pricing plans.

 So, what are you waiting for?